 Let me first explain when I started my janitorial cleaning service.
 I was 20 years old.
-It was long before I was married.
-And long before I even thought about having children.
+It was long before marriage and children.

 So, can you guess what I did next?
 I went to every physician that I could think of.
-With permission, I contacted my boss’ colleagues, who knew me from working in the office, and my personal physicians.
+With permission, I contacted my boss’ colleagues, who knew me from working in the office as his administrative assistant and my personal physicians too.

-Well, I used this method to secure my very first client.
-In fact, I secured my first 5 clients by giving free cleanings with a verbal promise that if they were satisfied, they would sign a contract with me.
+I used this method because I didn’t really know what I was doing.
+I secured my first 5 clients by giving free cleanings with a verbal promise that if they were satisfied, they would sign a cleaning contract with me.

 I know what you’re thinking.
 Risky right?!?!
 It was, but I was young, determined and driven!
 Let me also add that I had nothing to lose.
 Besides I needed clients somehow if I was going to be in business… right?

 When cleaning like a pro, there are certain procedures to adhere to.
-Well, you guys know.
 Like how to fold your towel when wiping surfaces so that you have a clean side to flip to for continuous cleaning.
 Or like to mop the perimeter of a room first then shade it in as you mop your way out.
 Stuff like that.
 I didn’t know these things at first.
-All I knew was that I liked cleaning and was fascinated at the thought of starting a company of my own.
+All I knew was that I liked cleaning and was fascinated at the thought of starting a cleaning business of my own.

 By the way, I learned quickly that I needed to make a Customer Profile Worksheet.
 By creating a form such as this, I was able to take thorough notes when I performed a walk-through with all my other customers.

 This is an example of how I was thinking.